-New legislation to Director Penalty Notices introduced on April 1, 2019, gives the ATO powers to pursue criminal penalties for serious breaches, including potential jail time for individual employers or directors of a company (including a trustee company) that employs staff.
+New legislation to Director Penalty Notices introduced on April 1, 2019, gives the ATO powers to pursue criminal penalties for serious breaches when it comes to Superannuation Guarantee non-compliance, including potential jail time for individual employers or directors of a company (including a trustee company) that employs staff.

-These amendments are one of several measures announced as part of the Government’s suite of reforms to strengthen compliance with SG obligations by employers.
+These amendments are one of several measures announced as part of the Government’s suite of reforms to strengthen compliance with Superannuation Guarantee obligations by employers.

 Specially funded taskforce recoups millions in unpaid super

-The primary purpose of the Treasury Laws Amendment Act is to improve laws relating to superannuation to improve the integrity of the SG system and to improve pay as you go (PAYG) withholding compliance.
+The primary purpose of the Treasury Laws Amendment Act is to improve laws relating to superannuation to improve the integrity of the Superannuation Guarantee system and to improve pay as you go (PAYG) withholding compliance.

 If you require any further information, please contact one of our tax accountants on 1300 QUINNS (1300 784 667) or on +61 2 9223 9166 to arrange a teleconference or appointment.
 Alternatively, please click here to submit an online enquiry form.